-A work injury can leave you with many medical bills, days, weeks, or more of missed work time, and stress over how to pay for your living costs.
-Thankfully, you are entitled to benefits through your employer’s workers’ compensation policy.
+A workplace injury can leave you with exorbitant medical bills, weeks or months of lost wages, and stress over how to pay for your living costs.
+However, anytime you are injured on the job, you are likely entitled to compensation benefits through your employer’s workers’ compensation policy.

 What Are the Main Ways I Can Maximize My Workers’ Compensation Settlement?